funatsufumiya/jeejah/Readme.md

 An nREPL server for Lua.

-Note that multiple sessions and stdin are not yet supported.
+Note that stdin is not currently implemented.

 ## Installation